katydecorah/katydecorah.github.io/adventures/_posts/2013-06-02-western-mass-adventures.md

 {% include img.html src="2013-06-02-western-mass-adventures-3.jpg" class="img-half" alt="Waterfall" %}
 </div>

 We left to find the train tunnel.
-Ate lunch at a Greek pizza shop in town and enjoyed whoopee pies at a local cafe.
+Ate lunch at a Greek pizza shop in town and enjoyed whoopee pies at a local café.

 <div class="photos">